No products in the cart.

 If you would like to stay at the program hotel, Gallery One Ft.
 Lauderdale – a DoubleTree Suites by Hilton Hotel, they are offering a 10% discount.
 To take advantage of this special rate, please contact Mariana Steetle at (954) 335-4560 to reserve a room.

 Intro to program and Federal Court

-- Practical Differences between State and Federal Court
+- We’re not in Kansas Anymore: Overview of Practical Differences Between State Court and Federal Court Practice

 - Highlights from the Local Rules and Practice